 - Send a personal thank you to everyone who shows an interest, buys your work, or does a favor for you.

 - Get the email address of everyone you meet.
-Send them note and offer to put them on your mailing list with a chance to get an advanced purchase discount on your next new print or free quarterly drawing for a print.
+Send them a note and offer to put them on your mailing list with a chance to get an advanced purchase discount on your next new print or free quarterly drawing for a print.